schuler-robotics/detectword_pico/README.md

 Logistics
 ---------
 The Tinygo v0.21 compiler is based on Go v1.17.6.  'detectword_pico.go' is the main() entry point of the program.  'detectword.go' includes functions specific to the detectword application.  'utils_dw.go' includes functions applicable to a wider range of DSP applications.  'fft.go' and 'errors.go' are manually included from the go-fft package, as Tinygo v0.21 does not support all dependencies.
+Plots in this write up were generated with GNU Octave <a href="https://www.gnu.org/software/octave/index">(10)</a>.

 Thank you for your time.
 I welcome your questions and feedback.